 The Department of Theatre and Dance offers several educational programs for local K-12 students throughout the year.

 High School Theatre Festival

 The High School Theatre Festival is going into its third year, offering several workshops ranging from acting and movement to technical theatre taught by faculty and MFA candidates during the fall semester.
 Registration fees are $25.
 This includes workshops and lunch.
 In previous years, students were encouraged to see an evening performance of the current main stage show.
 We have also held an opportunity fair highlighting each aspect of the department, including information on scholarships and the application process.
 The next High School Theatre Festival will be on October 8, 2016.

 The University of Alabama Dance Festival

 The University of Alabama Dance Festival is celebrating its 2nd year by inviting students in grades 6-12 from dance studios across Alabama to participate in a half day of dance classes with our outstanding faculty.
 Offered in the spring semester, this festival has a registration fee of $40, which includes workshops, lunch and a ticket to Dance Alabama!
 There will also be a Q&A session following the show for students to meet and chat with UA undergraduate choreographers and performers.
 This year’s dance festival will take place on April 1, 2017.

 Experiential Learning Program

-Our experiential learning program is designed for a high school student to spend a half-day with one of our faculty members or MFA candidates to better understand the realities of working in theatre.
-The program provides an opportunity for students to sit in on classes or attend rehearsals to understand all parts of the process of producing theatre.
-Subject areas available for observation include: costumes, lights, sets/props, sound, acting, musical theatre, dance and arts management.
-Please send an email to firstname.lastname@example.org to get started.
+Our experiential learning program is designed for a high school student to spend a half-day with our faculty members, MFA candidates and current students to gain a better understanding of the realities of working in theatre and dance.
+The program provides an opportunity for students to sit in on classes or attend rehearsals to learn about and experience their area of interest.
+Subject areas available for observation include: costumes, production, acting, directing, musical theatre, dance, and theatre management.
+Please send an email to email@example.com to get started. experiential-learning-flyer